Controversies of Nestlé: Ethiopian debt repayment

-Russian-Ukrainian conflict
+Russo-Ukrainian war

 In August 2015, the Ukrainian TV channel Ukrayina refused to hire a worker of the weekly magazine Krayina, Alla Zheliznyak, as a host of a cooking show because she speaks Ukrainian.
 The demand to only hire a Russian-speaking host was allegedly set by a sponsor of the show – Nesquik, which is a brand of Nestlé S.A.
 Activists of the Vidsich civil movement held a rally near the office of the company in Kyiv, accusing Nestlé of discriminating against people who speak Ukrainian and supporting the Russification of Ukraine.
 They also criticised goods sold in Ukraine being manufactured in Russia and threatened a boycott.

-Following the 2022 Russian invasion of Ukraine which began on 24 February, many international, particularly Western companies pulled out of Russia.
+Following the 2022 Russian invasion of Ukraine, many international, particularly Western companies pulled out of Russia.
 Unlike most of its Western competitors, Nestlé was slow to announce any disinvestments or scaling back of its operations in Russia, drawing criticism.
 Nestlé employs 7,000 workers in Russia and stated they intend to protect them.
-Ukraine president Volodymyr Zelensky pleaded for a stop of business activities that help finance the Ukraine invasion.
+Ukrainian president Volodymyr Zelensky pleaded for a stop of business activities that help finance the Ukraine invasion.
 Nestlé suspended shipment of non-essential items but continued to produce essential food items in Russia.
 The company said that "our activities in Russia will focus on providing essential food, such as infant food and medical/hospital nutrition".

-Forced labour in Thai fishing industry

-At the conclusion of a year-long self-imposed investigation in November 2015, Nestlé disclosed that seafood products sourced in Thailand were produced with forced labour.
-Nestlé is not a major purchaser of seafood in Southeast Asia, but does some business in Thailand – primarily for its Purina cat food.
-The study found virtually all US and European companies buying seafood from Thailand are exposed to the same risks of abuse in their supply chains.
-This type of disclosure was a surprise to many in the industry because international companies rarely acknowledge abuses in supply chains.

-Nestlé was expected to launch a year-long program in 2016 focused on protecting workers across its supply chain.
-The company has promised to impose new requirements on all potential suppliers, train boat owners and captains about human rights, and hire auditors to check for compliance with new rules.
+On November 2, 2023, the National Agency on Corruption Prevention (NACP) has included the company in the list of international sponsors of the war.